What is a Student Loan in South Africa? Get the best rate

 1. A personal loan from a bank.
 Most banks provide personal loans to individuals older than 18 years of age, who are South African and who can provide proof of income.

 2. Requesting a loan at online lending companies.
-There are various online lending companies offering personal loans.
+There are various online lending or cash converters loans companies offering personal loans.
 Usually, their requirements are a little less strict than the ones applied by banks.
 However, residing in South Africa and being able to document that you earn a salary are also requested.

 How can I Request a Short Term Loan if I’m a Student?